LarryRuane/minesim/README.md

 This software is released under the terms of the MIT license, see https://opensource.org/licenses/MIT.

+## Acknowledgment

+This work has been supported by a Brink grant (https://brink.dev/).

 ## Introduction

 Like any simulator, this one abstracts away a huge amount of stuff (if it